sdr1/sdr1.github.io/content/english/software.md

 ## Course RAG

 When I was teaching, I had a problem.
 Students were using ChatGPT for everything!
 Sometimes they got good answers and sometimes they did not.
 For example, ChatGPT sometimes gave bad answers about what controlling for actually means (specifically in the context of the Frish-Waugh-Lovell theorem).
 So I created an [AI course assitant](https://github.com/sdr1/RAG).

+Since RAGs are constantly evolving, this one will (hopefully) too.

 Here's how this works:
     - It takes in files from a directory.
-The current version takes in powerpoints, but it can be modified to take in PDFs too.
+The current version takes in powerpoints, but it can be modified to take in PDFs too
     - The PDFs are split into embeddings (loosely smaller chunks) via an embeddings model and stored locally.
     - When you ask it a query, the program searches in your documents then the LLM.
     - When you get an answer, you get the top 5 sources where the answers were pulled from